 This was the site of a circa 1880 wood and iron bridge over Onion Creek's Dripping Springs Branch.
-From TxDOT records, the current structure was likely built over a concrete culvert in 1936.
-As such, it dates to the most prolific building period along Mercer Street when numerous garages and cafés catered to tourists and truck drivers stopped along the road.
+The current structure was likely built in the 1930s, possibly as a W.P.A. project.
+As such, it dates to the most prolific building period along Mercer Street when numerous garages and cafés catered to tourists and truck drivers stopping along the road.
 The bridge spans the creek as a large concrete box culvert.
-On either side of the street, the culvert's wingwalls are angled in such a way to direct water toward the tunnel.
+A tall box-shaped tunnel passes under Mercer Street.
+On either side of the street, the culvert's sides are angled in to direct water toward the tunnel.
 The culvert's construction method is board-form concrete.
 This is still visible inside the tunnel, whereas the outsides have since been covered in a cementitious coating.
 Atop the culvert is the bridge deck.
-It consists of asphalt atop layers of modern wood decking material.
+It is constructed from asphalt atop layers of modern wood decking material.
 Low metal guard rails on each side are supported by stout wooden posts.
-The bridge retains its narrow, 22' road bed and is sheltered by trees over the road on both sites.
+It contributes to the historic district as a structure.